 The 30-year-old variety streamer has made a name for himself playing everything from Overwatch to World of Warcraft to Call of Duty: Warzone, but his popularity really exploded during the Fortnite boom in 2018, establishing himself as one of the go-to streamers for watching the battle royale on Twitch along with the likes of Tyler ‘Ninja’ Blevins and Ali ‘Myth’ Kabbani.

-In an attempt to keep his large audiences on its platform and not move to rival sites like Mixer or YouTube Gaming, Twitch tied him down to a multi-year exclusivity deal in December 2019 alongside Ben ‘DrLupo’ Lupo and Saqib ‘Lirik’ Zahid.
+In an attempt to keep his large audiences on its platform and not move to rival sites like YouTube Gaming, Twitch tied him down to a multi-year exclusivity deal in December 2019 alongside Ben ‘DrLupo’ Lupo and Saqib ‘Lirik’ Zahid.

 As well as being able to draw in the crowds, TimTheTatman has become one of Twitch’s safest and least controversial pair of hands.
 As a result, his notoriety has started to branch out further than just live streaming, landing him a spot (albeit, a very short spot) in the NFL 100 commercial during the 2019 Super Bowl.

 His good reputation also saw him get a world exclusive first look at Overwatch’s newest hero, Echo, live on his channel, attracting over 130,000 viewers.

 TimTheTatman is married to his wife Alexis and has a young son, Brewer.

 Here we answer some more of the most asked questions about TimTheTatman.